-Our solar system was built on impacts—some big, some small…some fast, some slow.
-This week, in honor of a possible newly-discovered large crater here on Earth, here’s a quick run through some of the more intriguing impacts across our solar system.
+Our solar system was built on impacts: Some big, some small – some fast, some slow.
+Here’s a short list through some of the more intriguing impacts across our solar system.

 1. Mercury: A Basin Bigger Than Texas